opencog/docker/README.md

 The base and blender images should be general enough to allow various different robots to be brought up and demoed.

-* ros-indigo-base provides a base set of ROS packages, nothing more.
+* `ros-indigo-base` provides a base set of ROS packages, nothing more.
    The packages are sufficient for performing ROS demos, but no actual development.

-* ros-indigo-blender adds blender to the base, thus allowing ROS nodes to control blender animations.
+* `ros-indigo-blender` adds blender to the base, thus allowing ROS nodes to control blender animations.

-* ros-indigo-dev provides additional development packages, allowing developers to build and test inside of docker containers.

-* ros-indigo-animation provides a basic demo of using ros with blender to control facial expression animations.
+* `ros-indigo-animation` provides a demo of the Hanson Robotics Arthur blender rig inside of a ROS node.
+ROS messages are used to control facial expression animations.
 See the README in the indigo/animation directory for more details.

+* `ros-arthur-dev` provides the full Hanson Robotics Arthur head development environment.
+This includes vision and sound processing, motor controls, scripted behaviors, and a web user interface.
+   See the README in indigo/arthur-dev for more details.

+* `ros-indigo-dev` provides additional development packages, allowing developers to build and test inside of docker containers.
+XXX this needs to be cleaned up and replaced by one of the above!?

 ### Installation